Solidity of Pension Providers

 The computations result in a the solvency limit.
 It must cover the risks that may be realised in the next year to approximately 97 per cent.

-The rules on the solvency margin are common for all pension providers, but the operating principles derived from the solvency limit differ somewhat based on the type of pension provider.
+The rules on the solvency margin are common for all private sector pension providers, but the operating principles derived from the solvency limit differ somewhat based on the type of pension provider.
 These principles are defined in the Pension Insurance Company Act, the Company Pension Funds Act and the Insurance Funds Act.

 The Financial Supervisory Authority supervises the solvency and coverage of the technical provision of Finnish pension providers.